|

 then.
 Mr. Sam Chatman along with Cousin Danny and Terrible Ted were

-the Dj we followed.
+the DJ we followed.
 We would line up on the steps going into the

 basement to go in to dance.
 They did not sell alcohol because we